rehanbchinoy/Interval-Timing-RNN/README.md

-# Interval Discrimination
-Code for Interval Discimination task trained on BioRNN
+Code for 2-Interval Forced Choice task trained on an RNN with biologically feasible parameters